Braggart

 https://nessus-braggart.chals.io

-I didn't solve this challenge by myself, most of the credit goes to and who found the main vulnerability and craft the final exploit.
+I didn't solve this challenge by myself, most of the credit goes to kos0ng and dmcr7 who found the main vulnerability and craft the final exploit.
 The purpose of this writeup is to strengthen my understanding and hopefully the readers as well.
 Although the exploit might seem trivial, to properly execute it gave me a new perspective towards the various attack vectors, reconnaissance and information gathering that could be done in a real life scenario.

 Solution